PreEmptive logo

 Note: this document is deprecated.
 Please see Obfuscating Xamarin Applications with Dotfuscator for up to date instructions on obfuscating Xamarin applications.

 We are often asked if Dotfuscator supports protecting Xamarin applications.
-Given that Xamarin applications are based on Mono, a .NET compatible runtime, the answer is yes!
+The answer is yes, given that Xamarin applications are based on Mono, a .NET compatible runtime!
 However, applying obfuscation transformations to Mono assemblies is only one half of an effective obfuscation solution; the other half is making sure that the configuration and automation of the obfuscation process itself is straightforward and stable.
-We’ve been working hard to make Dotfuscator more Mono friendly lately, specifically with an eye towards improving Xamarin compatibility.
+We’ve been working hard to make Dotfuscator more Mono-friendly lately, specifically with an eye towards improving Xamarin compatibility.

-There are many different methods you could use to get your Xamarin assemblies processed by Dotfuscator and then packaged for deployment to devices.
-The steps outlined below should be the easiest to implement, while giving you a reasonable expectation of protection.
-Note that the below instructions are specifically for Android and iOS projects.
-For Windows Phone projects, we recommend building the store-ready XAP first and then running it through Dotfuscator as normal.
+You could use many different methods to get your Xamarin assemblies processed by Dotfuscator and then packaged for deployment to devices.
+The steps outlined below should be the easiest to implement while giving you a reasonable expectation of protection.
+Note that the instructions below are specifically for Android and iOS projects.
+We recommend building the store-ready XAP first and then running it through Dotfuscator as usual for Windows Phone projects.

 Obfuscating Xamarin Applications

 The most consistent and secure method of obfuscating your Xamarin apps is to integrate Dotfuscator into the MSBuild pipeline.
-This allows you to obfuscate your project using standard build tools, and lets you test your obfuscation using Xamarin’s built-in debugger workflow.
-In order for the obfuscated outputs to be processed properly by Xamarin, Dotfuscator’s “Mono Compatible” global setting should be set to “Yes” and a project property of “controlflow.disabled_manglers” with a value of “ILSpyBreaker” should be added.
+This allows you to obfuscate your project using standard build tools and lets you test your obfuscation using Xamarin’s built-in debugger workflow.
+For the obfuscated outputs to be appropriately processed by Xamarin, Dotfuscator’s “Mono Compatible” global setting should be set to “Yes,” and a project property of “controlflow.disabled_manglers” with a value of “ILSpyBreaker” should be added.

-Xamarin’s platform specific utilities use reflection heavily, so as a starting point it is recommended to simply exclude the input assemblies from renaming (while still allowing control-flow obfuscation).
-Once that is working, you can then enable renaming if desired, and take the time to determine the minimum amount of exclusions needed for your application.
+Xamarin’s platform-specific utilities heavily use reflection, so as a starting point, it is recommended to simply exclude the input assemblies from renaming (while still allowing control-flow obfuscation).
+Once that is working, you can then enable renaming if desired, and take the time to determine the minimum number of exclusions needed for your application.

 <UsingTask TaskName="PreEmptive.Tasks.Dotfuscate" AssemblyFile="$(MSBuildExtensionsPath)PreEmptiveDotfuscator4PreEmptive.Dotfuscator.Tasks.dll" />